Authentic Beef Rosh Recipe || Afghani Beef Rosh || How to Make Beef Rosh with step by step photos and Video

 the water, peel, and cut the potatoes into big cubes size

-In a pressure cooker add ghee and heat it add meat and start roasting it with ghee untilits dry own water from this method meat odor goes away.
+In a pressure cooker, add ghee and heat it.
+Add the meat and start roasting it with the ghee until its own water evaporates.
+This method helps eliminate the meat odor.

 Keep stirring by adding

-cinnamon, black cardamom, black peppercorns, cloves, green cardamoms, onion,
+cinnamon, black cardamom, black peppercorns, cloves, green cardamom, onion,

-Stir a little at this stage can adjust the salt and check the gravy consistency if seems runny turn the flame high for a while.
-Occasionally keep checking in between so that gravy couldn’t dry.
+Stir a little at this stage, can adjust the salt and check the gravy consistency if it seems runny, turn the flame high for a while.
+Occasionally, keep checking in between so that the gravy doesn’t dry.

 Ingredients: